Sanket-Khambal/UI-State-Capture/README.md

 ### 1. Stronger Generalization

-Currently, the system works across multiple apps without hardcoding, but a proper abstraction for UI states—combining DOM structure, semantic cues, and vision signals—would make it easier to scale to new apps and reduce reliance on screenshot-after-action logic.
+Currently, the system works across multiple apps without hardcoding, but a proper abstraction for UI states combining DOM structure, semantic cues, and vision signals which would make it easier to scale to new apps and reduce reliance on screenshot-after-action logic.

 ### 2. Improved State-Change Detection